 - 13. Parking: The total amount of off-street parking is approximately 1,150 stalls.
 The new parking ramp, completed in August 2014, accounts for 292 of the 1,150 stalls.
 The Coleman Center parking lot, completed in the fall of 2016, has 52 stalls.
-The remodel of parking lots E. F, H, and L accounts for the remainder of the off-street parking stalls.
+The remodeling of parking lots E, F, H, and L accounts for the remainder of the off-street parking stalls.
 There are approximately 301 street spaces available within four blocks of the campus.
-Some street parking numbers have been reduced as 8th Street was narrowed, and other parking has been changed to specially designated parking.
+Some street parking numbers have been reduced as 8th Street was narrowed, and others have been changed to specially designated parking.
 Maintenance of parking lots is completed on an as-needed basis and included in the respective year's remodeling category.
-Effective May 2019, the City of La Crosse has implemented a pay-forparking program, which includes some of these street spaces.
+Effective May 2019, the City of La Crosse has implemented a pay-for-parking program, which includes some of these street spaces.
 The Automotive Technology Facility and Truck and Heavy Equipment Technology Facility in the city's Industrial Park have a dedicated parking lot with approximately 107 spaces.
-Western continues to offer free bus rides using the City MTU and the SMRT bus service from the following areas: Prairie du Chien, Sparta, Tomah, Viroqua, and West Salem.
+Western continues to offer free bus rides using the City MTU and the SMRT bus service from the following areas: Prairie du Chien, Sparta, Tomah, Virogua, and West Salem.
 The Apple Express bus provides service from La Crescent, Minn. - 14.
 Apprenticeship and Industry Training Center: Located at 2860 21st Place South, La Crosse.
-The Western Technical College Foundation originally purchased this 25,000-square-foot, one-story metal building.
+The Western Technical College Foundation originally purchased this 22.437-squarefoot, one-story metal building.
 The former manufacturing testing facility was extensively renovated in 2014 for the welding, fabrication, and apprenticeship programs to continue during the referendum-funded campus-wide renovations.
-Welding and Fabrication programs moved to the Integrated Technology Center, allowing for two new programs, YouthBuild and Business and Industry training, to move into the current building.

-The following Apprenticeship programs are now utilizing the space: Construction Electrician, Industrial Electrician, Maintenance Mechanic Millwright, Maintenance Technician, Plumbing, and Steamfitter.
+Welding and Fabrication programs moved to the Integrated Technology Center, allowing for two new programs, YouthBuild and Business and Industry Training, to move into the current building.
+The following Apprenticeship programs are now utilizing the space: Construction Electrician, Industrial Electrician, Maintenance Mechanic Millwriaht.
+Maintenance Technician, Plumbing, and Steamfitter.

 In 2020, the building was remodeled to create state-of-the-art instructional spaces.
 These new spaces align better with industry expectations and projected growth.
-The new spaces include an additional classroom and an expanded computer lab, additional offices for instructors and instructors. adjunct additional parking, a dedicated welding lab for contract training, and plumbing and electrical labs that provide hands-on practice through installation.
+The new spaces include an additional classroom and an expanded computer lab, additional offices for instructors and adjunct instructors, additional parking, a dedicated welding lab for contract training, and plumbing and electrical labs that provide hands-on practice through installation.
 The facility maintains a flexible learning space capable of accommodating future programming in automation, construction, or any other need.

-15. Horticulture Education Center: Located at 624 Vine Street, this new 11,121 square foot facility (Headhouse 3,467 square feet,
+15. Horticulture Education Center: Located at 624 Vine Street, this 11,121 square foot facility was completed in

-Greenhouse 7,654 square feet) allows access for Western programs, including Landscape Horticulture, Culinary, and Science.
-Western, Hillview Urban Agriculture Center, and Mayo Clinic Health System-Franciscan Healthcare. developed a unique partnership with this to facility promote healthy eating habits and foster education gardening, about agriculture. and sustainable practices.
+2015 (Headhouse 3,467 square feet, Greenhouse 7,654 square feet) allows access to Western programs, including Landscape Horticulture, Culinary, and Science.
+Western, GROWLa Crosse, and Mayo Clinic Health System-Franciscan Healthcare have developed a unique partnership with this promote facility to healthy eating habits and foster education about gardening, agriculture, and sustainable practices.